 - Scholarship in 2020 at University of Oxford

-Vivian is a first year DPhil student reading Biochemistry at Brasenose College.
-Under the supervision of Professor Colin Kleanthous, her project investigates how bacteriocins, a protein antibiotic naturally produced by bacteria, manipulate their target cells’ energy transduction systems to translocate across the cells’ membrane barrier, thus killing the target cell.
+Vivian is currently reading Biochemistry at Brasenose College.
+Under the supervision of Prof. Colin Kleanthous, her project investigates how bacteriocins, a protein antibiotic naturally produced by bacteria, manipulate their target cells’ energy transduction systems to translocate across the cells’ membrane barrier, thus killing the target cell.

-Graduated from the University of Birmingham with a MSci in Biochemistry with Professional Placement, Vivian during her undergraduate studies undertook a year-long industrial position as a Scientist at Sygnature Discovery Ltd, a Nottingham-based drug discovery company.
+A graduate from St Stephen's Girls' College in Hong Kong, Vivian went on to pursue a MSci degree in Biochemistry with Professional Placement at the University of Birmingham.
+During her undergraduate studies, Vivian undertook a year-long industrial position as a Scientist at Sygnature Discovery Ltd, a Nottingham-based drug discovery company.
 She was involved in various capability-building projects and developed in vitro fibrosis organ models for high-throughput screening.
 The cellular assay she developed is illustrated here: https://www.sygnaturediscovery.com/drug-discovery/bioscience/cellular-assays/fibrosis/

 Despite spending most of her recent days in the UK, Vivian very much considers Hong Kong as her home and where she belongs.
 She aspires to contribute to the research scene in Hong Kong.